status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 Make a cup of coffee :)

-### 4c.
-Boot from external SSD

-Follow [this guide](https://www.tomshardware.com/how-to/boot-raspberry-pi-4-usb) to boot your Pi from your SSD.
-The USB 3 port is the blue port.

 ### 5. Set up wireless LAN

 Since you have loaded Raspberry Pi OS onto a blank SD card, you will have two partitions.
 The first one, which is the smaller one, is the `boot` partition.